 |Batch 3 - Portfolio 1||14 May 2021||+27.36%||+10.45%||+9.90%||+11.76%|

-These returns have been computed by averaging the performances of some 100+ stocks from which participants built their portfolios, and are up to 3 August 2021.
+The returns have been computed by averaging the performances of some 100+ stocks from which participants built their portfolios, and are up to 3 August 2021.
 The returns vary by participant, but are similar to the ones shown above.
-These portfolios shown here have been left unchanged from the day they were constructed, while momentum investing does need an active approach where the worst performers are periodically replaced.
+The portfolios shown here have been left unchanged from the day they were constructed, while momentum investing does need a more active approach - where the worst performers are periodically replaced.